The Equity Alliance

 - Work with TEAm members to identify and respond to opportunities in the media, legal and political, and nonprofit advocacy landscapes to advance TEA’s issues and organizational presence through strategic communications;

-- Supervise and assist in the development of speeches, op-eds, talking points, digital and web content, blog posts, press releases, and public statements;
+- Assist in the development of speeches, op-eds, talking points, digital and web content, blog posts, and weekly newsletters.

 Program and Event Support

-- Develop and execute individual communications plans for key events, which may include hiring and managing photographers or videographers; coordinating social media engagement efforts; pitching media stories, or drafting press releases;
+- Develop and execute individual communications plans for critical events, which may include hiring and managing photographers or videographers; coordinating social media engagement efforts; pitching media stories, or drafting press releases;

 - Create communications tool kits for community partners to amplify events, projects and issue campaign messages;